Seasawher/mathlib4-help/docs/tactics.md

 ## replace
 Defined in: `Mathlib.Tactic.replace'`

-Acts like `have`, but removes a hypothesis with the same name as this one if possible.
+`replace h := e` is like `have h := e`, but it removes a previous hypothesis of the same name as this one if possible.
 For example, if the state is:

 ```lean
 f : α → β